 No oil or grease is used here.

 This is the retarding solenoid.
-When energised it prevents the shutter closing.
-The solenoid current is switched on just before the mirror reaches it’s picture taking positing by the camera electronics.
+When energized it prevents the shutter closing.
+The solenoid current is switched on just before the mirror reaches its picture taking position by the camera electronics.

 This is the solenoid armature.
 This is pulled into the solenoid when the solenoid is activated.